White Americans

-White Americans (sometimes also called Caucasian Americans) are Americans who identify as white people.
+White Americans (sometimes called Caucasian Americans) are Americans who identify as white people.
 In a more official sense, the United States Census Bureau, which collects demographic data on Americans, defines "white" as "[a] person having origins in any of the original peoples of Europe, the Middle East, or North Africa".
-Individuals within this group have light skin tones and hair colors that include brown, blonde, black or red.
 White Americans have historically constituted the majority population in the United States, though their share has been gradually declining in recent decades.
 As of the latest American Community Survey conducted by the U.S. Census Bureau in 2024, an estimated 59.8% of the U.S. population—approximately 203.3 million people—identify as White alone, while Non-Hispanic Whites account for 56.3% of the population, or roughly 191.4 million people.
 Overall, 72.1% of Americans identify as White either alone or in combination with one or more other racial groups.
-European Americans are by far the largest panethnic group of white Americans and have constituted the majority population of the United States since the nation's founding.
-Middle Eastern Americans constitute a much smaller demographic of white Americans, making up around 1.1% of the US population in 2020.
+European Americans are by far the largest panethnic group of White Americans and have constituted the majority population of the United States since the nation's founding.
+Middle Eastern Americans constitute a much smaller demographic of White Americans, making up around 1.1% of the US population in 2020.

 According to the 2020 census, 61.6% of Americans, or 204,277,273 people, identified as White alone.
 This represented a national decrease from a 72.4% white alone share of the US population in the 2010 census.
 The share of Americans identifying as White alone or in combination (including multiracial white people) was 71.0% in 2020, a smaller decline from 74.8% of the population in 2010.
 As opposed to the declines seen in the white alone population, the number of people identifying as part white (in combination with other races) saw a large increase, growing from 2.4% of the population in 2010, to 9.4% in 2020.